zhouyl/flowblade/docs/components/data-display/tree-view-item.md

 # TreeViewItem

 TreeViewItem component for displaying individual nodes within a TreeView.
 Each item can have child items to create a hierarchical tree structure.
+Perfect for file explorers, navigation menus, and hierarchical data display.

 ## Basic Usage